smythp/intro-command-line/sections/what-is-the-command-line.md

 In addition to being a useful tool in itself, the command line gives you access to a second set of programs and utilities and is a compliment to learning programming.

+What if all these cool possibilities seem a bit abstract to you right now?
+That's alright!
+On a very basic level, most uses of the command line are about **showing information** that the computer has, or **modifying or making** things (files, programs, etc) on the computer.

-In the next section, we'll get started using the command line.
+In the next section, we'll make this a little more clear by getting started with the command line.

 [<<< Back](README.md) - [Next >>>](getting-to-the-command-line.md)